Zanaeira/SalahTimesTDD/README.md

 ## TDD

 The Networking module was all coded using Test-Driven Development.

+### Unit tests

 Unit tests run on a Mac OS framework to harness the speed of Mac instead of having slow tests running on the simulator.

+### End-to-end tests

 End-to-end API tests run on a separate target so as not to slow down the unit tests.

 ## Separated project into a framework and main App